Getting Disability for Pneumonia or Other Lung Infections

 Once the SSA has established that you meet the basic eligibility requirements for disability, it will next see if your illness meets the requirements of one of the conditions in its Listing of Impairments (called listings).
 A listing is an impairment that, if all of its criteria are met, are eligible for automatic approval of benefits.

-If you suffer from a mycotic (fungal) lung infection, pneumonia, a mycobacterial lung infection (from a certain type of bacteria, like Mycobacterium tuberculosis), or other chronic lung infection, you may qualify under a respiratory listing.
-However, you must show that the infection has caused you to suffer from "chronic pulmonary insufficiency."
-Chronic pulmonary insufficiency means having difficulty breathing and severely limited airflow.
-It is diagnosed using a spirometry test.
-A spirometry test measures how much air you inhale and exhale, and at what rate you breathe.
-Even if you have undergone a spirometry test before, the SSA may have you take another that is administered by a doctor hired by the SSA.
-This is to make sure that the results are accurate.
+If you suffer from a mycotic (fungal) lung infection, pneumonia, a mycobacterial lung infection (from a certain type of bacteria, like Mycobacterium tuberculosis), or other chronic lung infection, you may qualify under the listings for chronic respiratory disorders if you have difficulty breathing and severely limited airflow.
+To meet this listing, you must take a spirometry test, which measures how much air you inhale and exhale, and at what rate you breathe.

-The outcome of your spirometry test shows how badly your lungs have been damaged by the infection.
+The outcome of your spirometry test will show how badly your lungs have been damaged by the infection.
 The SSA will then use this information to determine whether you meet the listing requirements.
-For details, you can look at our article on chronic pulmonary insufficiency to determine if your spirometry results meet the requirements of the listing.
+For details, you can look at our article on chronic pulmonary insufficiency for information on how to determine if your spirometry results meet the requirements of the listing.